Evidence of Energy Injection in the Short and Distant GRB 250221A in a High Density Environment: Origin of Optical Rebrightening

 This model is able to explain both the optical data during the rebrightening phase quite well, but mildly overproduces the X-ray emission while maintaining the correct temporal decay trend.
 The reason for this discrepancy may lie in the assumption of fixed shock microphysical parameters over the entire duration of the afterglow.
 Energy injection may break this assumption and require different shock microphysical parameters during the rebrightening episode.
 The model also overproduces the radio emission at the time of the first detection.
 The sharp rise in the observed radio emission over $\Delta T\sim2.2\times10^4$\,s is difficult to reproduce in this model.
 As discussed in the previous section, the angular delay time over which any sharp pulse gets smeared is $T_\theta\sim10^5$\,s when $T\sim10^5$\,s, so that $\Delta T/T\sim1$.
 Therefore, the radio emission is not expected to rise so sharply over $\Delta T/T\ll1$ during the afterglow.

 In the first scenario, where the ejecta has a radial gradient in velocity, so that the mass above a given bulk-$\Gamma$ scales as $M(>\Gamma)\propto\Gamma^{-s}$ \citep{Rees-Meszaros-98,Sari-Meszaros-00}, the energy in the blast wave grows as $E(>\Gamma)\propto\Gamma^{1-s}\propto T^{-3(1-s)\over(7+s)}$ after the fastest moving material decelerates.
 The scaling of the blast wave energy with $T$ in this model corresponds to $s=(4+\ell)/(2-\ell)\simeq2.2$.
 Since $s>1$, both the mass and energy in the ejecta are dominated by the slower moving material.
 In the second scenario, energy is injected by the spinning down magnetar with power $L(T)\propto T^q$, where the blast wave energy grows as $E\propto T^{1+q}$ \citep{Zhang-Meszaros-01}.
-Comparison of this scaling with our model gives $q=2(\ell-1)/(3-\ell)=-0.62$.
+Comparison of this scaling with our model gives $q=2(\ell-1)/(3-\ell)=-0.62$. {When $q>-1$ the injected energy is expected to dominate the blast wave dynamics over the impulsive, i.e. without energy injection, blast wave as the injected kinetic energy will exceed that of the impulsive shell (see above).
+In this scenario, the injected power is produced by electromagnetic losses due to dipolar spindown of the magnetar, and this power is expected to follow the scaling with observer-frame time, with $L(T)\propto T^0$ for $T\ll T_{\rm sd}$ and $L(T)\propto T^{-2}$ for $T \gg T_{\rm sd}$.
+The characteristic spin-down time is given by $T_{\rm sd} = 3c^3I/B_p^2R_{\rm NS}^6\Omega_0^2=2.05\times10^3 I_{45}B_{p,15}^{-2}P_{0,-3}^2R_{\rm NS,6}^{-6}$\,s, where $B_p$ is the surface polar magnetic field, $P_0$ is the initial spin period, and $I$ and $R_{\rm NS}$ are the moment of inertia and radius of the neutron star.
+The obtained value of $q = -0.62$ does not match the expected asymptotic power-law slopes of the injected power both before and after $T_{\rm sd}$.
+Therefore, this simple description of the magnetar scenario is not strongly favoured, however, a more detailed MCMC fit is required to rule it out.